-Purchasing agents work with businesses, companies, or organizations to purchase services or goods on their behalf.
-The purchasing management certificate program is primarily designed for professionals seeking management positions in their current careers.
-The curriculum introduces new professionals to industry areas including procurement, logistics, contracts, and finance.
-These programs will also build on the professional knowledge in purchasing topics such as negotiation, cost management, and ethics, and provide them with up-to-date industry information.
+Purchasing agents work with businesses, companies or organizations to purchase services or goods on their behalf.
+The curriculum in a purchasing agent certification program introduces new professionals to industry areas including procurement, logistics, contracts and finance.

 Students can typically complete the certificate program in less than seven months, and graduates may be awarded a credential such as the internationally recognized certified purchasing supply management (CPSM) certification.
 Continuing education is important in a purchasing profession.
 Specialists who currently hold purchasing management or agent certification can put the continuing education hours (CEH) they will gain towards re-certification.

-Students should hold an associate's or bachelor's degree prior to admission into a purchasing management certificate program.
-Some may also require prerequisite courses in mathematics, science, or business, as well as professional experience in the field.
+Purchasing agent certificate programs are meant for current professionals, so students should hold an associate's or bachelor's degree prior to admission.
+Some may also require prerequisite courses in mathematics, science or business, and professional experience in the field.

 - Cost and pricing analysis